-In addition to the auditorium, the majority of the BPACC facility will be available for hire for events. \$66,159 in the first full year of operating is forecast for hire of other areas such as the rehearsal room, function and meetings rooms for activities such as dance, music and acting schools, meetings and community use.
-Revenue is made up from a forecast hundreds of hires ranging from hourly sessions to full day bookings for music/dance type activities, meetings and community bookings, with hire fees ranging from \$30 a booking for community to \$100 for music and dance who are likely to be commercial users, plus recoverable charges.
+In addition to the auditorium, the majority of the BPACC facility will be available for hire for business and performing arts events.

+\$58,898 in the first full year of operating is forecast for hire of other areas such as the rehearsal room, function and meetings rooms for activities such as dance, music and acting schools, meetings and community use.
+Revenue is made up from a forecast 500 hires: 200 for music/dance type activities, 200 meetings and 100 community bookings, with hire fees ranging from \$31 a booking for community to \$100 for music and dance who are likely to be commercial users, plus recoverable charges.